ThomasBucaioni/my-first-app/README.md

 Every day I propose one of [John Bercow](https://www.brainyquote.com/authors/john-bercow-quotes)'s most famous quotes:

-> I pride myself on being courteous to people, and trying to fashion good relations.
+> Lying to a committee is a very grave abuse, and there ought to be a clear punishment.